 - you did not tell IRCC at the time.

 If this applies to you, the law says that you cannot sponsor your partner.
-IRCC is trying out a policy that says they may not enforce this if you:
+But IRCC created a policy that says they may not enforce this if you:

 - came to Canada as a resettled refugee,